huntdatacenter/rbgen/README.md

 Note that in many cases there's no need for installation; the executables are self-contained.
 The install step simply copies them into the destination directory.

-For example, I typically specify an installation directory within my home dir (e.g. `~gav/projects/software/`).
-Then development changes don't affect the installed version until I run `waf install`.
+(The installation prefix need not be a system-wide directory.
+For example, I typically specify an installation directory within my home dir, e.g. `~gav/projects/software/`.

 Branches
 ========